rust-lang/book/nostarch/chapter02.md

     Finished dev [unoptimized + debuginfo] target(s) in 2.53s
 ```

-The output from running `cargo build` after adding the `rand` crate as a
+Listing 2-2: The output from running `cargo build` after adding the `rand`
-dependency
+crate as a dependency

 You may see different version numbers (but they will all be compatible with the
 code, thanks to SemVer!) and different lines (depending on the operating